clickpulp/ags-modules/docs/hintshighlighter.md

 * `Pulp_RoomIndex` - For indexing interactive objects in the room
 * `Pulp_RoomMarkers` - For drawing the highlight overlays
+* `Tween` - For math utilities and fade animations

 ### Optional